CMU's Latest Energy Startups

 Commercial Facility and Residential Energy Management

-This upcoming CMU spin-off company is developing systems for data collection, analytics and visualization on energy usage to reveal actionable information for building occupants, managers and owners.
+This CMU spin-off company is developing systems for data collection, analytics and visualization on energy usage to reveal actionable information for building occupants, managers and owners.
 Their approach to analyzing energy usage at the individual occupant level led to a 35 percent reduction in energy consumption in a pilot project with PNC Bank.
 Their system scales to enable a review of the energy savings opportunities over an entire portfolio of buildings, and to target investments toward projects with the best return on investment.

 Key Researchers: Azizan Aziz and Bertrand Lasternas